Melokawka/Cinemanic/README.md

 <br/>

 The application focuses on the backend side.
 Its purpose is for me to learn ASP .NET MVC Framework and test:
-* Wordpress API (managing and creating newses about the cinema),
+* Wordpress API (managing and creating news about the cinema),
 * Stripe API (payment system),
 * The Movie Database API (randomly retrieving movie information),
 * Docker (simplifying app deployment)